 Cast the widest net, catch the most fish

-In 2021, it was estimated that MrBeast was the top-earning YouTuber worldwide with earnings of approximately 54 million U.S. dollars.
-A large part of his success can be attributed to his global expansion strategy, which relies heavily on localization.
+In 2021, it was estimated that MrBeast was worth approx. $54M.
+At first sight, MrBeast’s videos may seem like they’re all in good fun, but a large part of his success can be attributed to a global expansion strategy that relies heavily on localization.

 - MrBeast en español (Spanish)

 - MrBeast Brasil (Brazilian Portuguese)